-We are developing our current product candidates for the treatment of cancer and have not completed clinical development for XTX101 or XTX202, our most advanced product candidates, commenced clinical development for any of our other product candidates or received marketing approval for any of our product candidates.
+We are developing our current product candidates for the treatment of cancer and have not completed clinical development for XTX202 or XTX301, our clinical-stage cytokine product candidates, or XTX101, our clinical-stage mAb product candidate, and we have not commenced clinical development for any of our other product candidates or received marketing approval for any of our product candidates.
 There are already a variety of available therapies marketed for cancer and some of the currently approved therapies are branded and subject to patent protection, and others are available on a generic basis.
 Many of these approved therapies are well-established and widely accepted by physicians, patients and third-party payors.
 Insurers and other third-party payors may also encourage the use of generic products.
 We expect that if our product candidates are approved, they will be priced at a significant premium over competitive generic products.
 This may make it difficult for us to achieve our business strategy of using our product candidates in combination with existing therapies or replacing existing therapies with our product candidates.
 Competition may further increase with advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.